akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 - `items`: the values to remove
 - `locale`: the locale code for which the value is assigned (optional)
 - `scope`: the channel code for which the value is assigned (optional)
-- `include_children`: if true, then also apply the removal of the children to the given categories.
-Only applicable if field is set to “categories” (optional, default to false)
+- `include_children`: if true, then it also applies the removal of the children to the given categories.
+It is only applicable if the field is set to “categories” (It's optional.
+By default, it is set to false)

 ### Example